Roman Catholic Diocese of San Diego

-The Diocese of San Diego (Dioecesis Sancti Didaci) is a Latin Church ecclesiastical territory or diocese of the Catholic Church in Southern California, United States.
+The Diocese of San Diego (Dioecesis Sancti Didaci) is a diocese of the Catholic Church in Southern California, United States.
 Its ecclesiastical territory includes all of San Diego and Imperial counties.

-The diocese is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Los Angeles.
-Its mother church is St. Joseph Cathedral in San Diego.
-Its bishop is Michael Pham.
+It is a suffragan diocese of the Archdiocese of Los Angeles.
+Its mother church is St. Joseph Cathedral in San Diego; the bishop is Michael Pham.

 History

 1700 to 1840

-The first Roman Catholic churches in the current territory of the Diocese of San Diego were two of the twenty-one "California Missions" (Mission San Diego de Alcala and Mission San Luis Rey de Francia).

-During the 18th century, the San Bernardino and Riverside areas were part of the province of Las Californias in the Spanish colony of New Spain.
+During the 18th century, all of California was a Spanish colony, part of the province of Las Californias in the Spanish Viceroyalty of New Spain.
+The first Catholic churches in what became the Diocese of San Diego were two Spanish California missions: